priyahasan/MSC-Computational-Physics-Lab/README.md

-This is for MSC: Computational Physics Lab
+This is for MSc: Computational Physics Lab